-Savannah is home to some incredible restaurants that it is hard to know where to start.
-Which is why we are sharing the best mom and pop Savannah restaurants, so you don’t miss any of these top picks!
+Savannah is home to some incredible restaurants where it is hard to know where to start.
+This is why we are sharing the best mom-and-pop Savannah restaurants, so you don’t miss any of these top picks!

 Mrs. Wilkes Dining Room

 Although there is no shortage of delicious Savannah restaurants, Mrs. Wilkes Dining Room takes the phrases “mom and pop” and “home-cooked” to a new level.
 The restaurant has a handful of tables that seat ten patrons each.

 Every dish is served family-style, with an ever-changing menu selection that rotates classic dishes like fried chicken, collard greens, coleslaw, and meatloaf.
 If you’ve ever wanted to experience a Southern get-together, this is the way.
 It’s so popular that you can expect a bit of a line (even Instagrammers have caught onto this hidden gem), but it’s well worth the wait.

 They might not be a “mom” or a “pop,” but the couple behind Green Truck Pub is dishing out delicious pub faves in a responsible way.
 All of the food is locally sourced, and the owners support local farms, allowing their customers to enjoy guilt-free burgers.

 Try the “Trailer Park,” a 1/3-lb beef patty topped with bacon, onions, tomato, and a Southern classic: pimento cheese.
 Finish it off with a fresh-baked piece of pecan pie, and you’ll be a happy camper.

 P.S.
 Head here in the Winter for their festive holiday burger!

 Sweet Spice Restaurant

 Spicing up Soul Food favorites with its Jamaican menu, Sweet Spice has become a real hit.
 Featuring recipes passed down from his mother, owner Donavon Smith is adding Caribbean flavors to the Savannah culinary scene.